• Skip to primary navigation

 Fresh garlic

 Garlic is another important ingredient in making this basil pasta sauce.
-Rather than simply adding the cloves to the food processor, we are mincing the garlic and turning it into a paste before adding it to the food processor.
-This little step ensures there are no larger pieces of raw garlic in the pesto sauce.
+Rather than simply adding the cloves to the food processor, we minced the garlic and turned it into a paste before adding it to the food processor.
+This little step ensures no larger pieces of raw garlic are in the pesto sauce.
 Once again, personal preference will dictate the number of cloves you use.

 Romano cheese